 The major professional development initiatives are as follows: Whole staff First Aid and CPR Training and Refreshers; Dr Carol Christianson Early Years Literacy Program in Comprehension and Decoding; Reading Doctor Training and Prep Reading.
-'Play is the Way' Methodolgy and Aus.Identities workshops were also attended.
+'7 Steps to Writing Success' workshops were also attended.
 Cluster Moderation, OneSchool Training in Budget, Asset Management and EOY Finance for Admin staff.
-The Principal attended the State Principal's Conference on the Gold Coast and Junior Secondary Meetings and Chaplaincy Meetings in Childers.
-All teaching staff were involved in the online SCRATCH Coding training for our STEM initiatives through New Horizons.
-New Library training in Libcode was completed by our teacher aides.
+The Principal attended the Central Queensland Principal's Conference in Longreach and Junior Secondary Meetings and Chaplaincy Meetings in Childers.
 Workshops for staff were held at staff meetings eg. Training Updates for Code of Conduct, Student Protection and WPH&S Risk Assessment.
 Our school Cleaner also training with School Business Management.

-The proportion of the teaching staff involved in professional development activities during 2017 was 100%, as per our school records in OneSchool and personal professional development logs.
+The proportion of the teaching staff involved in professional development activities during 2018 was 100%, as per our school records in OneSchool and personal professional development logs.

-Staff Attendance and Retention
+Staff attendance and retention

-Staff Attendance
+Staff attendance